 ACTION: HOST A SITE OR VOLUNTEER FOR A DEMONSTRATION PROJECT

-Interested in hosting a site in spring 2017?
+Interested in hosting a site?
 Any project in rainwater harvesting, converting turf to planting beds, using native plants, converting turf to deep-rooted or native species, adding topsoil, downspout diversion techniques, permeable pavement, green roofs, riparian restoration, stream, pond, constructed pond, or wetland restoration is eligible.
 Projects considering multiple techniques are preferred.
 Below are a few images of our project at Johnsonia Beach at Pigeon Lake - planted fall 2016.
 If you would like to discuss a demonstration project or want to be added to the list of potential volunteers, contact Leta van Duin or Kristina Wantola.
 It's a great opportunity to meet your neighbours and have the satisfaction of making a real difference.
-You can also download the Call for Demonstration Projects one-pager (scroll to bottom).
+You can also download the Call for Demonstration Projects one-pager (see related files).

 JOHNSONIA TURF CONVERSION / RIPARIAN RESTORATION / DOWNSPOUT MANAGEMENT /RAINWATER HARVESTING PROJECT

 lasagna method used to convert existing turf to planting bed

 A lot more happened with this site, but this is just a taste.
 We will return in spring 2017 to add a rain barrel and mulch the plant plugs.